GEO & AI Search

 Higher Conv.

-5. AI-Referred Traffic Converts 4.4x Better
+5. AI-Referred Traffic Converts 3x–5x Better (Depending on Industry)

 The AI Search Shift: Key Metrics at a Glance